Hatsune Miku and her merry friends.* From left to right, Kagamine Len and Rin, Hatsune Miku, and Megurine Luka. Not pictured: Kaito and Meiko.

 Call Back: In "Time Machine", the two toys that caused the dream from "Gigantic Girl" are sat on the floor of the treehouse.

 The Dev Team Thinks of Everything: There are several songs in F where, even though a character may not appear as a selectable module, s/he will still appear in the song.
 If you select a Vocaloid other than the default, the default character will replace the selected one within the song.
-Taken to another level in "Rin-chan Now!", where the selected character's name and color appears correctly on their Twitter-like feed.
+Taken to another level in "Rin-chan Now!", where the selected character's name and color appears correctly on their Twitter-like feed, even Haku, Teto and Neru.

 The Song "Tell Your World" was originally created for Google to advertise how Hatsune Miku has become a worldwide phenomeon.
 In the first Project Diva game to come to the West, the song is included.
 Say it with me.
-A song made to advertise Miku's popularity worldwide is included in Miku's first worldwide game release.
+A song made to advertise Miku's popularity worldwide, where she sings of how she wants to sing to everyone, is included in Miku's first worldwide game release.

 Duet Bonding: "World's End Dancehall" from ƒ has Miku and Luka facing off in a heated dance battle, only for them to hit it off at the end when they realise the crowd loves it.